One Planet One Future

 One Planet One Future is a US public charity, based in New York and Milan, Italy.
-The Foundation was established in 2016 by artist and film director Anne de Carbuccia.
-The aim is to draw attention to human-caused threats to the planet, to the environmental crisis and the dangers of the Anthropocene through art, culture and scientific information.
+The Foundation was established by artist and film director Anne de Carbuccia in 2016.
+Its mission is to raise awareness on climate breakdown and human-caused threats to the planet and to inspire individual and collective action.

 Origins and development

-Anne de Carbuccia began conceptualizing One Planet One Future on a filming expedition to Antarctica in 2013.
+Anne de Carbuccia began conceptualizing One Planet One Future in 2013 on a filming expedition to Antarctica.

-The concept first came to life through a series of photos where she had the idea of creating the TimeShrines, installations staged in symbolically significant environments incorporating organic elements and found objects, each carefully chosen for its symbolic meaning.
-The TimeShrines are symbols pointing to the transient nature of human existence and the resilience of the earth.
+Here she made a series of photographs, which inspired the creation of the TimeShrines: installations staged in symbolically significant environments incorporating organic elements and found objects.
+Each TimeShrine also features an hourglass and a skull as symbols of the transient nature of human existence and the resilience of the earth.